ryanlei309/gapminder_clone/README.md

 ## Introduction

 This project, "200 Countries, 200 Years, 4 Minutes," recreates the renowned Hans Rosling's data visualization.
 We built the database using pandas and sqlite3, performed proof-of-concept validation with matplotlib, and finalized the product using plotly.express.
+You can access the project result from [here](https://ryanlei309.github.io/gapminder_clone/gapminder_clone.html)

 ## How to Reproduce